irskep/irskep.github.com/content/posts/2018-03-14-pcg32-the-perfect-prng-for-roguelikes.md

 keeps its state as two 64-bit unsigned integers.

 (By the way, I used PCG in
-[Dr. Hallervorden](https://irskep.itch.io/dr-hallervorden), my 7DRL entry for 2018.
+[Dr. Hallervorden](https://irskep.itch.io/dr-hallervorden), my 7DRL entry for 2018.)
-Check it out!)

 # What makes PCG unique?